Fun-Coding-Challenges/ada-lovelace-coding-challenge/python/README.md

 ### Creating the solution

 You should see the file `safe_spaces.py`, which contains a class definition for a class named `SafetyFinder`.
-This class contains three methods: `convert_coordinates`, `find_safe_spaces`, and `advice_for_alex`.
+This class contains three methods: `convert_coordinates`, `find_safe_spaces`, and `advice_for_ada`.

 There are three levels to the challenge.
 In the first level you are asked to convert alphanumeric map coordinates (e.g. 'A3') to a more easily handled form.
 In the next level, you are asked to find the "safe spaces" in the map.
-Finally, in the last level, you are asked to provide feedback to Alex and to handle any edge cases.
+Finally, in the last level, you are asked to provide feedback to Ada and to handle any edge cases.

 For each method, we are expecting `agents` to be a list of coordinates, e.g.